 Best practice recommendations for building bots in Architect

-- Forwarding functionality: Can you configure agent availability to receive a voice, message, or chat interaction, if necessary?
+- Forwarding functionality: Configure agent availability to receive a voice, message, or chat interaction, if necessary.

 - Built-in features:

 - Confirm unclear statements by making a hypothesis and asking to confirm or deny the proposed intent.

 - Fill slots and, optionally, slot confirmations for an intent and the required details before acting.
 The built-in slots include date, time, currency, and number.

 - Custom slot types allow you to define slot types and use them to map slots.
 Architect supports three custom slot types:

 - a list type

 - Slot-filling questions